gratipay/gratipay.com/www/about/policies/terms-of-service.md

 1. Service Changes and Limitations

   1. Gratipay may change the Service at any time, without notice to you.
-     Gratipay may also stop providing one or more service or features, introduce new limits on use of the Service, or change the terms upon which the Service is available.
+     Gratipay may also stop providing one or more services or features, introduce new limits on use of the Service, or change the terms upon which the Service is available.